-The Department of English and Modern Languages seeks submissions from writers and artists for the forty-first annual writing and art contest.
-First, second, and third place submissions will be published in the student literary journal, Portals; in addition, first place winners of the John J. Pappas Literary Essay (Category Six) and the and the art contest will receive $50 financial aid awards.
-All authors and artists of winning submissions will receive a copy of Portals.
+The Department of English and Modern Languages seeks submissions from writers and artists for the forty-second annual writing and art contest.
+First, second, and third place submissions will be published in the student literary journal, Portals; in addition, first place winners of the John J. Pappas Literary Essay (Category Six) and the art contest will receive $50 financial aid awards.
+The winner of the Ecological Awareness category will be awarded $100.
+All authors and artists of winning submissions will be published in the PNC student literary journal, Portals.

 Category One: English 10100 Essay

 An essay, written for any section of English 10100, that is based on personal observation, personal experience, and/or the use of up to two secondary sources.
 Please follow the most recent MLA guidelines for formatting and documentation.
 Maximum length: 1,500 words.